The Word Became Flesh:

 His own received Him not: 1:11-12.

 Jesus came to His own creation.
 He was born under the Law.
 Christ came to fulfill the promises of God and to destroy the works of the devil (Heb 2:14; 1 John 3:8).
 God promised Abraham that "In him all the families of the earth will be blessed" (Gen 12:3).
 It was fulfilled when Jesus was born under the law and died on the cross to save sinners (Gal 3:16; 1 Peter 2:24; Luke 4:19.28).
 Jesus came to His own nation but they rejected Him as their Messiah.
 The world rejected its only Savior.
 But as many as received Jesus to them God gave the right to become children of God (John 1:12).
 To receive Jesus means to accept Christ as Savior and Lord.
 To believe means to place one's trust in Jesus.
 Only by believing we receive Christ as our Savior.
-They are delivered from sin and its consequences but have everlasting life and shall not come into judgment but have passed from death into life (John 5:24).
+They are delivered from sin and its consequences but have everlasting life and shall not come under judgment but have passed from death into life (John 5:24).
 Salvation is not the ABC's of Christian life but the entire experience of Christian life.
 Those who are saved will be transformed into the image of Christ.
 Our family heritage and good works will not save us (Rom 3:20).
 Salvation is a gift from God.
 We are saved by grace alone and through faith alone and in Christ alone.
 Grace is God’s undeserving favor toward sinners.
 It is God’s riches at Christ expense.
 Christ came to fulfill the law and to deliver us from sin (Rom 8:2-4).
 Salvation is initiated by God.
 When we were utterly helpless and still sinners Christ died for us (Romans 5:6-8).
 Also Salvation is not an afterthought of God but it was included in the eternal plan of God (1 Peter 1: 18-20).
 Christ became our substitute and died on the cross to save us (2 Cor 5:21) .
 Reformation and conformation will not save us.
-Pharisees were conformed to the law and they were reformed religious leaders.
+Pharisees were conformed to the law and they were also reformed religious leaders.
 But they were not saved (John 3:5).
 Salvation is the supernatural work of God.
 Those who are born and brought up in Christian homes and who are conformed to morality can be mistakenly think that they are saved.
 Nicodemus is a prime example of it.
 Those who receive Jesus as Lord and savior are the sons of God (John 1:12).
 Receive means to welcome Christ as one's Lord and Savior.
 To believe is more than mental agreement or admiring Jesus as a great teacher.
 Satan believes that there is a God but also trembles (James 2:19).
 Believe simply means, active trust in Christ with the desire to treat Him as Lord and Savior in life.

 We have seen His Glory:1:14.